 Let the dataset $X_{abs}$ consist of $n$ data instances $\mathbf{x}_i$ ($i \in \{1, 2, \cdots, n\}$).
 Let $\zeta_{\mathbf{x}_i}$ denote the set of features on which the data point $\mathbf{x}_i \in X_{abs}$ is defined.

 \begin{dfn} The FWP between the instances $\mathbf{x}_i$ and $\mathbf{x}_j$ in $X_{abs}$ is defined as

-where $\nu_s \in (0,n]$ is the number of instances in $X_{abs}$ that are characterised by the feature $s$.
-Like in the case of unstructured missingness, this FWP also extracts greater penalty for the non-existence of commonly features. \end{dfn}
+where $\nu_s \in (0,n]$ is the number of instances in $X_{abs}$ that are characterized by the feature $s$.
+Like in the case of unstructured missingness, this FWP also exacts greater penalty for the non-existence of commonly features. \end{dfn}

 Then, the definition of the FWPD modified for structural missingness is as follows. \begin{dfn} The FWPD between $\mathbf{x}_i$ and $\mathbf{x}_j$ in $X_{abs}$ is

 where $\alpha \in (0,1)$ is a parameter which determines the relative importance between the two terms and $d(\mathbf{x}_i,\mathbf{x}_j)$ and $d_{max}$ retain their former definitions (but, in the context of structural missingness). \end{dfn}